truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 ## Conversion from GELI

 It is not possible to convert an existing FreeNAS/TrueNAS 11.3 or earlier GELI encrypted pool to use native ZFS encryption.
 However, data can be migrated from the GELI-encrypted pool to a new ZFS-encrypted pool.
 The new ZFS-encrypted pool must be at least the same size as the previous GELI-encrypted pool.
 Two options exist to migrate data from a GELI-encrypted pool to a new ZFS-encrypted pool.
 The first method is to use rsync to copy the data between the pools.
 The second method is to utilize ZFS send/receive.

+{{% alert title=Warning color=warning %}}
-The following is an overview and not a guide.
+The following is an example walkthrough.
+It is not an exact step by step a guide for all situations.
 Research ZFS send/receive before attempting this.
 There are many edge cases that cannot be covered by a simple example.
+{{% /alert %}}

 Legend:
 ```